 “I’m white and Christian but none of the tweets were accurate,” said Gemma.
 “I laughed at all of it but...none of it’s true.
 We don’t ever want to speak to the manager!”

-Giovanni, the teen who first tweeted the meme, got a taste himself of some of the negative comments.
-He said he got a ton of DMs and comments from people who believed he was one of the women in the photo.
+McGuire, the teen who first tweeted the meme, got a taste of some of the negative comments.
+She said she got a ton of DMs and comments from people who believed she was one of the women in the photo.

-“So many people were telling me I’m annoying, basic, that I should’ve just sat there and ate my Pumpkin Spice Latte because they thought I was being serious,” he said.
+“So many people were telling me I’m annoying, basic, that I should’ve just sat there and ate my Pumpkin Spice Latte because they thought I was being serious,” she said.

-“I got an insane amount of DMs from straight men trying to smash,” he added.
+“I got an insane amount of DMs from straight men trying to smash,” she added.

 But by engaging with the memes online, the two women have only endeared themselves more to their online fans — particularly those on Gay Twitter.